Little Red Riding Hood's Zombie BBQ: Plot

 The game takes place in Storyland with areas representing a number of classic fairy tales, such as The Adventures of Pinocchio and the Three Little Pigs.
 Little Red Riding Hood and Momotarō are the two playable characters.
 Little "READY TO ROCK" Riding Hood grew up in the forest, spending her time visiting her grandmother and hunting for food.
 She loves automatic firearms, citing "collecting weapons" as one of her hobbies.
 Momotarō is Little Red Riding Hood's friend, who was born from a giant peach.
 He has had over one thousand and one adventures—including fighting off demons, finding lost treasures, and repelling threats from the underworld.

 Little Red Riding Hood finds that something has gone wrong with Storyland soon after saving her grandmother from another wolf attack.
 Along with Momotarō, she decides to fight through the invading armies of zombies to find the source of the plague and destroy it.

 Development

 Little Red Riding Hood's Zombie BBQ was Spanish developer EnjoyUp's second game.
 To promote the game, they collaborated with Destructoid to hold a dress up contest with a copy of the game and a signed promotional poster as prizes.
-The contest ended September 30, 2007.
+The contest ended September 2, 2008.

 Reception

 The game received "average" reviews according to the review aggregation website Metacritic.

-IGN listed the game as number six in their feature "The Top 25 DS Games Under $20", being the first game on the list to have a sub-US$20 initial retail price.
-It was a nominee for Best Shooting Game by IGN in their 2007 video game awards.
+IGN listed the game as number six in their feature "The Top 25 DS Games Under $20", being the first game on the list to have a sub-$20 initial retail price.
+It was a nominee for Best Shooting Game by IGN in their 2008 video game awards.
 GameSpot was not as impressed, citing poor controls, slowdown and cheap hits.
 Nintendo Life said that while the game may be a simplistic shooter it offers plenty of depth.